Jojado/LocalInfoApp/README.md

 Ran and tested using Android 8.1, API 27 emulator.

-Sample data is included!
-This will run perfectly fine without live data.
+Out of the box, this app will run with sample data.
+However, configuration exists to easily allow access to live data.

-Now, here's how to get started with displaying live data!
 In the following file, read the keys below and update their values:

 LocalInfoApp/Properties/Resources.resx